SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

 touch data/jasmi-menu.js
 ```

-Open up the jasmi-menu file/module and add the following:
+Open up the jasmi-menu module and add the following:

 ```
 const menuItems = [